-Floors including sub-floors

-Repair category 1

-Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-Some old staining was noted to the flooring adjacent to the first floor bath head with staining to the carpet but dry at the time of inspection.
-No inspection has been possible to the flooring beneath the bath and this should be checked for damage.
-Some creaky flooring was noted in places although typical for a house of this age and type.
+Floors including sub-floors Repair category 1 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Our sub floor inspection was limited to a head and shoulders inspection only due to a ground clearance of below 1 meter.
+The sub floor area was noted to be unsealed.
+Future damp proofing of the solum may be required.